 Fleur swatted Gabby with a cushion.
 ‘You find your own.
 This one is mine.
 And I don’t share.’

 ‘No.’ Gabby sulked.
 ‘You are terrible at sharing, especially tasty sweet things.’

 ‘These are for you, Monsieur Delacour, Madam Delacour.’
 Harry passed the two that looked like books over to her parents sofa.
 ‘I thought you might appreciate them.’

 Papa unwrapped his, peeking behind the cover of a weathered, aged tome.
-‘I can’t read the date, but there’s a good chance this is one of the oldest book on wizarding I’ve ever had the privilege of touching.
+‘I can’t read the date, but there’s a good chance this is one of the oldest books on wizarding genealogy I’ve ever had the privilege of touching.
 This isn’t something to give away lightly, Harry, there can’t be more than a handful of copies of this left in existence.’

 Harry blinked.
 ‘I know you like history, heraldry, and the like.
 It caught my eye and the owner was willing to part with it.’